Introduction to PLC-5 Input Modules

 Keying the Module

 Install hardware keys on the backplane according to the installation manual.
 The PLC-5 has been around for many years.
 Because of this, many of the keys have become brittle on existing chassis, and fall to the bottom of the cabinet.
-I don’t even have any to show you, because they seem to have become difficult to find.
 The keys line up with the slots on the back side of the module.
-If there is a key on the backplane where there is no slot on the module, then the module will not be easily inserted into a slot.
+If there is a key on the backplane where there is no slot on the module, then the module will not be ‘easily’ inserted into a slot.

 For more information, visit the PLC-5 Category Page!
 I’m always building new documentation.